jxson/haiku/STATUS.md

 Furthermore, this ended up being such a radical departure from what you had in some areas that I didn't want to do the merge without giving you the opportunity to study the code a bit and form your own opinion.
 It might be that the best thing is to use this as a reference implementation for certain things.
 (That said, I used master as a reference implementation for quite a bit of this code.
 A lot of the nasty stuff had already been figured out, so I was able to focus on the structural issues.
 Hopefully, that paid off, and so it will make more sense to use this code going forward.)

 One last thing, a sort of minor point.
 I think the Content class should be renamed to Page.
 This way there is less overloading of the word "content".
 So then there would Collections and Pages.
 It's all content.
 And the site.content is specifically the Collection corresponding to your content directory (and has nothing to do with the Content class, which would now be Page).

+*UPDATE:* I went ahead and made this change. `Page` is now the class corresponding files.